 It’s a huge advantage if you want to be as close as possible to all the action, while still having the opportunity to chill out and relax away from the hustle and bustle.

-Keep reading to learn more about each of Discovery Park locations – click on the links below to jump ahead – and don’t forget to use my LAPOFTAS promo code to claim your 20% discount*!
+Keep reading to learn more about each of the Tassie Discovery Park locations – click on the links below to jump ahead – and don’t forget to use my LAPOFTAS promo code to claim your 20% discount*!

 Cradle Mountain is the jewel in the crown of Tasmania’s pristine wilderness, and that is exactly why accommodation options in the village are very limited.

 The one and only caravan park at Cradle is probably one of the best you’ll find anywhere in Australia!

 Discovery Parks Cradle Mountain has been cleverly designed to get you as close to nature as possible, with each site among the twisted snow gums and myrtle beeches providing maximum privacy, with Tassie’s gorgeous, mossy wilderness right on your doorstep.
 Walk around the site after dark and I guarantee you will bump into heaps of native Tasmanian animals like pademelons, possums, and even the occasional wombat.